All Episodes

 They don't know.

-What is global warming, whether it's the drought, I mean, if they start speculating that the drought is because of a weaker than expected tropical storm thievan, well, I can understand that.
+I mean, if they start speculating that the drought is because of a weaker than expected tropical storm thieving, well, I can understand that.

 There's less rain when you have no tropical storms.

-But it th th to show you how seductive this global warming thing is and how effective actually it is seductive, it is a f it is effective, but there is still so much doubt.
+But to show you how seductive this global warming thing is and how effective, actually, it is seductive.

-That the root of this global warming stuff being successful with the people it is successful with the fact that people want to matter.
+That the root of this global warming stuff being successful with the people it is successful with is the fact that people want to matter.

 I mean, a lot of people feel like they're just ants in one of those ant farms that you put on top of the TV.

-They're running around and they're climbing up hills and they're falling downhills, and they're doing things and they just everybody wants meaning in their lives.
+They're running around and they're climbing up hills and they're falling downhills and they're doing things and they just, everybody wants meaning in their lives.

 And too much, too many Americans think that meaning in their lives equals fame.